bioperl/bioperl.github.io/howtos/Bioperl_Objects.md

 ### LiveSeq

 Data files with sequences that are frequently being updated present special problems to automated sequence-annotation storage and retrieval projects.
-Bioperl's LiveSeq object is designed to address this situation.
+Bioperl's [Bio::LiveSeq](http://search.cpan.org/search?query=Bio::LiveSeq) objects are designed to address this situation.

 The LiveSeq object addresses the need for a sequence object capable of handling sequence data that may be changing over time.
 In such a sequence, the precise locations of features along the sequence may change.
 LiveSeq deals with this issue by re-implementing the sequence object internally as a "double linked chain."
 Each element of the chain is connected to other two elements (the PREVious and the NEXT one).
 There is no absolute position like in an array, hence if positions are important, they need to be computed (methods are provided).
 Otherwise it's easy to keep track of the elements with their "LABELs".
 There is one LABEL (think of it as a pointer) to each ELEMENT.
 The labels won't change after insertions or deletions of the chain.
 So it's always possible to retrieve an element even if the chain has been modified by successive insertions or deletions.